Find out what some of our graduates are doing today in pursuing their successful careers.

 Tips for TIG welding:

-Gas metal arc welding (GMAW), commonly referred to as metal inert gas (MIG) welding, is another common method used for aluminum welding.
+Gas metal arc welding (GMAW) is commonly referred to as metal inert gas (MIG) welding.
+MIG welding aluminum is another common method used for this material.

 This type of welding typically has faster travel speeds and higher deposition rates than TIG welding, affecting the weld quality.
 However, it does utilize a mechanical wire feeding system, which means the welder may have to use a spool gun or push-pull gun to make wire feeding possible.

-Additionally, in order to combat the risk of aluminum becoming porous, the base material and filler rod must be clean, free of moisture and have excellent shielding gas coverage, typically pure argon content.
-Check out Lincoln Electric’s guide to aluminum GMAW welding to learn even more about this method.
+Additionally, to combat the risk of aluminum becoming porous, the base material and filler rod must be clean, free of moisture and have excellent shielding gas coverage, typically pure argon content.

 Tips for MIG welding: